Alan Little (footballer)

-Alan Little (born 5 February 1955) is an English former professional footballer and manager.
+Alan Little (5 February 1955 – 8 August 2024) was an English professional footballer and manager.
 He played as a midfielder.
 Little made over 400 appearances in his senior career, with the most caps coming with Southend United and Barnsley.
 Little then went on to manage from 1993 to 2002, with seven seasons coming with York City.

 Playing career

 Alan Little was born in Horden, County Durham.
 He served his apprenticeship at Aston Villa and, alongside his brother, Brian, was in the youth side which beat Liverpool to win the FA Youth Cup in 1972.
 He turned professional in January 1973 and on 5 October 1974, made his full league debut, a 2–1 win away to Oldham Athletic.
 This was the first of just three league appearances for Villa.

-In December 1974 he was sold to Southend United for £10,000.
+In December 1974, he was sold to Southend United for £10,000.
 The following season, he was a regular in the side that reached the fifth round of the FA Cup.
-He made 102 full appearances (+ 1 as a substitute) and scored 12 goals for 'the Shrimpers'.
+He made 102 full appearances (+ 1 as a substitute).
+He scored 12 goals for 'the Shrimpers'.
 In August 1977, Barnsley paid £6,000 to take him to Oakwell, where he played 91 times, scoring 14 goals.
 December 1979 saw Little on the move again, this time to Doncaster Rovers, who paid a club record £25,000 for his services.

-He provided the experience that Billy Bremner's young side needed, and became a great favourite with the Doncaster fans, winning the supporters' Player of the Year award, before moving to Torquay United in October 1982 in a deal that saw Clive Wigginton move in the opposite direction.
-He scored four times in 51 games for Torquay, leaving to join Halifax Town in November 1983, playing 68 times (and scoring 6 goals) for 'the Shaymen' before joining Hartlepool United as player-coach in July 1985.
+He provided the experience that Billy Bremner's young side needed.
+He became a great favourite with the Doncaster fans, winning the supporters' Player of the Year award before moving to Torquay United in October 1982 in a deal that saw Clive Wigginton move in the opposite direction.
+He scored four times in 51 games for Torquay, leaving to join Halifax Town in November 1983, playing 68 times (and scoring six goals) for 'the Shaymen' before joining Hartlepool United as player-coach in July 1985.

-Throughout his playing career Little earned a reputation as a fiercely competitive, tough tackling midfielder, which made him highly respected by supporters and fellow players alike.
+Throughout his playing career, Little earned a reputation as a fiercely competitive, tough-tackling midfielder, making him highly respected by supporters and fellow players.